Lin Yutang: Career outside China

 Lin's political writings in English sold fewer copies than his cultural works and were more controversial.
-Between Tears and Laughter (1943) broke with the genial tone of his earlier English writings to criticize Western racism and imperialism.
+Between Tears and Laughter (1943) broke with the genial tone of his earlier English writings to criticize Western racism and imperialism, going against the advice of his Western patrons and publisher.
+He vehemently criticised Churchill for refusing to extend the right to self-determination to Britain's colonies under the Atlantic Charter and also quipped that 'all you need to do to make an Englishman a gentleman again is to ship him back west of the Suez Canal'.

-After the attack on Pearl Harbor, Lin traveled in China and wrote favorably of the war effort and Chiang Kai-shek in Vigil of a Nation (1944).
+Following the attack on Pearl Harbor, Lin traveled in China and wrote favorably of the war effort and Chiang Kai-shek in Vigil of a Nation (1944).
 American China Hands such as Edgar Snow criticized the works.

 Lin was interested in mechanics.
 Since Chinese is a character-based rather than an alphabet-based language, with many thousands of separate characters, it was difficult to employ modern printing technologies.
-Lin, however, worked on this problem for decades and came up with a workable Chinese typewriter, brought to market in the middle of the war with Japan.
+However, Lin worked on this problem for decades using a workable Chinese typewriter, brought to market in the middle of the war with Japan.

-The Mingkwai "Clear and Quick" Chinese-language typewriter played a pivotal role in the Cold War machine translation research.
-Lin also invented and patented several lesser inventions, such as a toothbrush that dispensed toothpaste.
+The Ming Kwai ('clear and quick') Chinese typewriter played a pivotal role in the Cold War machine translation research.

-From 1954-55, Lin served briefly and unhappily as president (or Chancellor) of the Nanyang University, which was newly established in Singapore by Chinese business interests to provide tertiary education in Chinese studies in parallel with the English-medium University of Singapore.
+From 1954 to 1955, Lin served briefly and unhappily as president of Nanyang University, which was newly established in Singapore by Chinese business interests to provide tertiary education in Chinese studies in parallel with the English-medium University of Singapore.
 However, according to CIA agent, Joseph B. Smith, Lin clashed with founder Tan Lark Sye and the board of trustees on the direction of the new university.
-Smith quoted Lin as complaining "They want to indoctrinate the students not only with a love of China ... but they also want to concentrate all teaching on a love of Mao Tse-tung."
+Smith quoted Lin as saying "They want to indoctrinate the students not only with a love of China, that would be fine, I too love China, but they also want to concentrate all teaching on a love of Mao Tse-tung.
+Mao's teachings are to be the core curriculum of this college.
+I won't have it.
+I am going back to New York."